profgaelle/profgaelle-website2020/content/authors/2-fanni/_index.md

 - 2-fanni

 # Is this the primary user of the site?
-superuser: no
+superuser: yes

 # Role/position
-role: PhD student
+role: PhD student & BeSci lab manager

 # Organizations/Affiliations
 organizations: